📖 NEW — A New Page: a reading program for kids with dyslexia & struggling readers, ages 3–18 — from our team.Try the free reading check →

 "I understand that's the school's view, and I'm formally requesting a full evaluation in writing today under Child Find.
 If the district is declining, I'd like that refusal in Prior Written Notice, including the reasons and the data it's based on.
 Can we agree on that?"

-When they say: "There's no funding / staff for that."
+When they say: "There's no funding or staff for that."

 When they say: "Let's just try this for now and see."